Image may not reflect selected options.

 |Special Note||1.5 GPM flow regulator installed (2.2 GPM flow regulator also included with faucet)|

-Rated 5 out of 5 by BF from Perfect for low clearance shutter needs This is beautiful, functional, streamlined and one of the very few low clearance faucets on the market, which was a must for me in order to open my inward-opening plantation shutters, which are right above my sink.
+Rated 5 out of 5 by BF from Perfect for low clearance shutter needs [This review was collected as part of a promotion.]
+This is beautiful, functional, streamlined and one of the very few low clearance faucets on the market, which was a must for me in order to open my inward-opening plantation shutters, which are right above my sink.

 Date published: 2017-12-20